I used to call myself a poet, and I don’t so much anymore.

 While I operate now under the name of Pearl Klein, Writing Coach, I still own www.filthyrichlanguage.com and its neighborhood.
 I love the triangularity of filthy rich, rich language, and filthy language — though a client pointed out to me yesterday that though I claim to have a filthy mouth, she sees little sign of that in my copy.

 It’s a struggle, aligning my self-image with the image I project.
 I spend lots of time helping other people create their online persona in language that speaks to them while attracting the attention of the right clients, and it often starts with the name.

 I myself started with a name; my father decided long before he had any children at all that he would one day have a daughter named Pearl, after his mother who died when he was 12.
 It is a beautiful name and one rich with associations.
 I like to think I’ve grown into it, though the notion that a pearl is associated with purity and virginity argues against my filthy rich mouth.

 All over the online business world, I see invented titles popping out: Visibility & Self-Magic Catalyst Monicka Clio Sakki, Brand and Business Catalyst Helene Scott, Aliveness Advocate Signy Wilson, Inner Confidence Coach for Women Kristin Misik, Oracle Jennifer Posada, Master Website Baker Kimberly Gosney.

 I myself am a Poetic Strategist, a Conversationalist and Imperfectionist, and a Live-Action Language Generator.
 Working under the name I share with my grandmother.

-What exciting title would you like to claim for yourself?
-Post it below.
+I’d love to know what exciting title you’d like to claim for yourself.
+Please share it below.